Ted Whitten: Death and legacy

 In 1995, Whitten went public with the announcement that he was suffering from prostate cancer.
 On 17 June he made his final public appearance at the MCG before the State of Origin match between Victoria and South Australia.
-Suffering from blindness due to a stroke, Whitten was driven in a white convertible for a lap of honour around the MCG, accompanied by his son and three grandchildren while Mariah Carey's cover of the song "Hero" was played on the PA system.
+Suffering from blindness due to a stroke, Whitten was driven in a white convertible for a lap of honour around the MCG, accompanied by his son and three grandchildren while Mariah Carey's song "Hero" was played on the PA system.
 He received a standing ovation from the crowd.
-This event was polled as the most memorable football event by the Melbourne newspaper The Age, and the moment is captured in Jamie Cooper's painting the Game That Made Australia, commissioned by the AFL in 2008 to celebrate the 150th anniversary of the sport.
+This event was polled as the most memorable Australian rules football moment event by the Melbourne newspaper The Age, and the moment is captured in Jamie Cooper's painting The Game That Made Australia, commissioned by the AFL in 2008 to celebrate the 150th anniversary of the sport.

 Whitten died from cancer on 17 August 1995.
-His death, while imminent, came as a shock to the football community.
+His death, while expected, nonetheless came as a shock to the football community.
 News of Whitten's passing was broken live on an episode of The Footy Show.
-Producer Harvey Silver learned of Whitten's death early in the recording of the episode, but did not break the news to host Eddie McGuire and panellists Sam Newman, Wayne Schwass, Garry Lyon and Doug Hawkins until during the final commercial break of the episode.
-Hawkins in particular, who was a close friend of Whitten, was emotionally distressed upon hearing the news, and could only manage to say "He was a great man, Teddy."
+Producer Harvey Silver learned of Whitten's death early in the recording of the episode but did not break the news to host Eddie McGuire and panellists Sam Newman, Wayne Schwass, Garry Lyon and Doug Hawkins until during the final commercial break of the episode.
+Hawkins in particular, who was a close friend of Whitten, was emotionally distressed upon hearing the news, and he could only manage to say "He was a great man, Teddy."
 Newman, also a close friend of Whitten, told host Eddie McGuire after the news was broken to the studio audience and viewers: "They say the show must go on, but if we'd known that when we started, the show wouldn't have gone on."
 The usual studio audience applause that came with the conclusion of the episode was replaced with a silent fade to the Footy Show motif.

 Writing for The Age at the end of that year, Les Carlyon reflected on Whitten's impact on communities in the western suburbs of Melbourne:

-Such was Whitten's popularity, he was given a nationally televised state funeral, had a bridge named for him (EJ Whitten Bridge on the Western Ring Road) and a statue erected at the Bulldogs' former home ground, Whitten (Western) Oval in Footscray, which was also renamed in his honour.
+Such was Whitten's popularity that he was given a nationally televised state funeral; he had a bridge named for him (EJ Whitten Bridge on the Western Ring Road); and a statue was erected at the Bulldogs' former home ground, Whitten (Western) Oval in Footscray, which was also renamed in his honour.

-After Whitten's death, his son, Ted Whitten Jr. instituted the EJ Whitten Legends Game in the memory of his father.
-The game is a charity match to raise money for prostate cancer research.
+After Whitten's death, his son, Ted Whitten Jr., instituted the EJ Whitten Legends Game in the memory of his father; the game is a charity match to raise money for prostate cancer research.

 Ted Whitten currently rests at Altona Memorial Park in Melbourne's west.